imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 Here, we simply apply a Gaussian convolution with a sigma of 8.
 Note that it could be applied in-place as well when calling *Gauss.inFloatInPlace( ... )*.
 The Gaussian convolution uses by default the **OutOfBoundsMirrorStrategy**.

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example6a1.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example6a1.java' %}

 #### Example 6a - Gaussian convolution (variation 2 - different OutOfBoundsStrategy)

 Here we use an **OutOfBoundsStrategyConstantValue** instead.
 It results in continuously darker borders as the zero-values from outside of the image are used in the convolution.
 Note that the computation is done in-place here.
 However, we still need to provide an **ImgFactory** as the Gaussian convolution needs to create temporary image(s) - except for the one-dimensional case.

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example6a2.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example6a2.java' %}

 #### Example 6a - Gaussian convolution (variation 3 - only part of an Interval)